-Get travel health advice and vaccinations at one of our local travel health clinics
+Get travel health advice and vaccinations including yellow fever at one of our local travel clinics

 If you’re travelling outside of the UK, you may need to be vaccinated against certain diseases such as hepatitis, rabies and yellow fever.